mzaeld/DSAI-3202/README.md

 #description
-This repository is for parallel and distributed computing
+This repository is for parallel and distributed computing for DSAI3202